benvh/instants/README.md

 // Modify the timezone property where needed yesterday.timezone = Timezone.CEST;

-// Or use a Timezone to create Instants with the Timezone applied. const nowUTC = Timezone.UTC.applyTo(now);
+// Or use a Timezone to create Instants with that Timezone applied. const nowUTC = Timezone.UTC.applyTo(now);
 const nowPST = Timezone.PST.applyTo(now);
 const nowPDT = Timezone.PDT.applyTo(now);